ItsElix99/Better-World-Options/README.md

 <img width="1068" height="600" alt="1000084841" src="https://github.com/user-attachments/assets/2563fe10-5898-4c6f-a7ea-ed8fcba453fe" />

 This mod is designed for legacy versions of Minecraft and brings a fresh twist to the classic experience by blending old-school world generation with modern features.
-It focuses on recreating the feeling of early gameplay while also introducing improvements and options inspired by newer versions of the game.
-The goal is to keep the nostalgic atmosphere while providing useful enhancements.
+It introduces improvements and options inspired by newer versions of the game, with the goal of keeping the nostalgic atmosphere while providing useful enhancements.

 # Features
 * **World Types**